 New West will adhere to Education Code Section 49423 regarding administration of medication in school.
-The Charter School will adhere to Education Code Section 49414 regarding epinephrine auto-injectors and training for staff members.

 6.VISION/HEARING/SCOLIOSIS

 Students will be screened for vision, hearing and scoliosis.
 New West will adhere to Education Code Section 49450 et seq., as applicable to the grade levels served by the Charter School.